google/wasefire/CONTRIBUTING.md

 This project follows [Google's Open Source Community Guidelines](https://opensource.google/conduct/).

+## LLM usage policy

+You are free to use LLMs to assist you, but you remain accountable for your contributions.
+Do not submit a PR for review if you would not have written it that way yourself.
+PR titles and descriptions must be written by a human and should remain precise and concise.
+Any non-trivial use of LLMs must be disclosed in the PR description.

 ## Contribution process

 **If you don't have a specific contribution in mind**, feel free to browse the list of [good first